CollaborativeStateMachines/Cirrina/CONTRIBUTING.md

 Subsequently, IntelliJ IDEA can be configurated to use Prettier for formatting Java and Kotlin files.
 For this, you can use the
 [File Watchers](https://plugins.jetbrains.com/plugin/7177-file-watchers) plugin inside IntelliJ IDEA.
 After installing the plugin, you can add a new file watcher for Prettier or import the provided `watchers.xml` file.
 File Watchers can be configured to run on save inside the _Tools → Actions on Save_ menu.

+## Pull Requests

+We accept pull requests for bug fixes and new features from forks.
+Please make sure to add unit tests for your changes.
+The CI will automatically build and test your changes.

+Make sure that your both the commits in your pull request and the pull request title are formatted according to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+Commit linting is enforced by the CI.
+Squashed commits upon merging are also enforced by the CI and will receive the pull request title as the commit message.
+We use Conventional Commits to generate the changelogs.